 Rideshare services provides low-cost, private car rides curb to curb anywhere in the region.
 Requires a Smartphone “App” for use.
 No money is exchanged between rider and driver; all payment is handled on the app.
 Wheelchair accessible options available.
 For Uber or Lyft, you need a smart phone to download and use the app.
 Go Go Grandparent can be used with any phone.

 CVS is waiving delivery fees on all prescriptions and everyday essentials.

 Call your local pharmacy or visit the CVS website for details.

 5013 Connecticut Ave., NW.
 Phone: 202-966-1815 --- 4555 Wisconsin Ave., NW.
 Phone: 202-537-1587

 The CDC recommends seniors and people with serious chronic health conditions stay home and avoid crowds.
-For those of you still going out to buy groceries and supplies, there supermarkets are offering special times for seniors to shop.
-Read this Washingtonian magazine article for more information.
+For those of you still going out to buy groceries and supplies, there are supermarkets offering special times for seniors to shop.
 We recommend calling your local grocer to be sure they are honoring special seniors-only hours before making the trek out there.

 Home Delivered Groceries

 Delivered groceries including frozen meals, produce, cleaning supplies, over the counter medication, tissues, toilet paper, etc. Click on the name of each resource to be directed to their website.
 Please note, as of March 17th online delivery services are experiencing shortages in essential items like toilet paper and cleaning supplies.
 Also, due to demand, delivery dates are over a week out.
 Please contact the Village office at 202-777-3435 if you are in need of food and supplies before your delivery date.
 Please keep in mind, we all may have to make lifestyle changes to adapt to these uncertain times.
 Brand loyalty and self-prescribed special diets may have to be relaxed while our food and delivery options are limited.